chef-boneyard/delivery-truck/README.md

 The `functional` phase will execute [test-kitchen](http://kitchen.ci) using the [kitchen-docker](http://github.com/portertech/kitchen-docker) driver.
 In order for tests to be executed you *must* have a `.kitchen.docker.yml` file in the root each cookbook in your project that you want to test.
+An example file can be see in the root of this project.

 ### lint
 The `lint` phase will execute [foodcritic](http://foodcritic.io) but you can specify